Students who choose this format will be grouped by academic

 with your presentation on it.
 The computer in each room is a

-this if nothing else!
-A short 2-minute video that gives great
+Video (Watch this if nothing else!
+A short 2-minute video

 (Especially about the issue of dealing with "nerves.")

-This year's conference will feature a combined and dedicated
+This year's conference will feature dedicated two 60-minute

 Tips for creating poster presentations of research: